-Though it’s known internationally as the birthplace of Mardi Gras, and famous for its decadent leanings, New Orleans is also full of fascinating history.
+Though it’s world-famous for Mardi Gras and well-known for its decadent leanings, New Orleans is also full of fascinating history.
 It was in New Orleans that African, French, Caribbean, and American cultures merged, and the result is an intoxicating, culturally rich urban experience.

 Explore the French Quarter and landmarks like St Louis Cathedral and Jackson Square, before heading to infamous Bourbon Street for a cocktail of your choice (don’t forget that classic serves like the Sazerac, Ramos Gin Fizz, and Brandy Milk Punch were all invented in the Big Easy).
 Continue your tour in the nearby Garden District, which is famous for its grand mansions, its picturesque aboveground cemetery (a necessity for this below-sea-level city), and its famous restaurants like the iconic Commander’s Palace.